 - 1. MUST: All employees must comply with the requirements of Data Protection Law and Article 8 of the Human Rights Act when processing the personal data of living individuals - 2.
 MUST: Where personal data is used we must make sure that the data subjects have access to a complete and current Privacy Notice. - 3.
-MUST: We must formally assess the risk to privacy rights introduced by any new (or change to an existing) system or process which involves the use of personal data - 4.
+MUST: We must formally assess the risk to privacy rights introduced by any new (or change to an existing) system or process which processes personal data - 4.
 MUST: We must process only the minimum amount of personal data necessary to deliver services. - 5.
 MUST: All employees who record opinions or intentions about service users must do so carefully and professionally - 6.
 MUST: We must take reasonable steps to ensure the personal data we hold is accurate, up to date and not misleading. - 7.
 MUST: We must rely on consent as a condition for processing personal data only if there is no relevant legal power or other condition - 8.
 MUST: Consent must be obtained if personal data is to be used for promoting or marketing goods and services. - 9.
-MUST: Consent will expire at the end of each 'Key Stage' period unless it is reconfirmed. - 10.
-MUST: We must ensure that the personal data we process is reviewed and destroyed when it is no longer necessary. - 11.
-MUST: If we receive a request from a member of the public or colleagues asking to access their personal data, we must handle it as a Subject Access Request under the Data Protection Act 2018 or a request for the Education Record under the Education (Pupil Information) (England) Regulations 2005 - 12.
-MUST: If we receive a request from anyone asking to access the personal data of someone other than themselves, we must fully consider Data Protection law before disclosing it - 13.
-MUST: When someone contacts us requesting we change the way we are processing their personal data, we must consider their rights under Data Protection law. - 14.
-MUST NOT: You must not access personal data which you have no right to view
+MUST: We must ensure that the personal data we process is reviewed and destroyed when it is no longer necessary. - 10.
+MUST: If we receive a request from a member of the public or colleagues asking to access their personal data, we must handle it as a Subject Access Request - 11.
+MUST: If we receive a request from anyone asking to access the personal data of someone other than themselves, we must fully consider Data Protection law before disclosing it - 12.
+MUST: When someone contacts us requesting we change the way we are processing their personal data, we must consider their rights under Data Protection law. - 13.
+MUST NOT: You must not access personal data which you have no right to view - 14.
+MUST: You must follow system user guidance or other formal processes which are in place to ensure that only those with a business need to access personal data are able to do so - 15.
+MUST: You must share personal data with external bodies who request it only if there is a current agreement in place to do so or it is approved by the Data Protection Officer.

-- 15. MUST: You must follow system user guidance or other formal processes which are in place to ensure that only those with a business need to access personal data are able to do so - 16.
-MUST: You must share personal data with external bodies who request it only if there is a current agreement in place to do so or it is approved by the Data Protection Officer or SIRO. - 17.
-MUST: Where the content of telephone calls, emails, internet activity and video images of employees and the public is recorded, monitored and disclosed this must be done in compliance with the law and the regulator's Code of Practice. - 18.
-MUST: All employees must be trained to an appropriate level, based on their roles and responsibilities, to be able to handle personal data securely. - 19.
-MUST: When using 'data matching' techniques, this must only be done for specific purposes in line with formal codes of practice, informing service users of the details, their legal rights and getting their consent where appropriate. - 20.
-MUST: We must maintain an up to date entry in the Public Register of Data Controllers - 21.
-MUST: Where personal data needs to be anonymised or pseudonymised, for example for research purposes, we must follow the relevant procedure - 22.
-MUST NOT: You must not share any personal data held by us with an individual or organisation based in any country outside of the United Kingdom without seeking advice from the SIRO or Data Protection Officer - 23.
-MUST: We must identify Special Categories of personal data and make sure it is handled with appropriate security and only accessible to authorised persons - 24.
-MUST: When sending Special Category data to an external person or organisation, it should be marked as "OFFICIAL-SENSITIVE" and where possible, sent by a secure method
+- 16. MUST: Where the content of telephone calls, emails, internet activity and video images of employees and the public is recorded, monitored and disclosed this must be done in compliance with the law and the regulator's Code of Practice. - 17.
+MUST: All employees must be trained to an appropriate level, based on their roles and responsibilities, to be able to handle personal data securely. - 18.
+MUST: When using 'data matching' techniques, this must only be done for specific purposes in line with formal codes of practice, informing service users of the details, their legal rights and getting their consent where appropriate. - 19.
+MUST: We must maintain an up to date entry in the Public Register of Data Controllers - 20.
+MUST: Where personal data needs to be anonymised or pseudonymised, for example for research purposes, we must follow the relevant procedure - 21.
+MUST NOT: You must not share any personal data held by us with an individual or organisation based in any country outside of the European Economic Area